yfdyh000/BugzillaJS/README.md

 https://addons.mozilla.org/en-US/firefox/addon/bugzillajs/

-# DEVELOPING THE ADD-ON (OSX Only!)

-BugzillaJS requires Omnium (cross-browser pagemods), and can be installed like this:

-    git clone git@github.com:gkoberger/omnium.git --recursive
-    cd omnium
-    npm install

-    git clone git@github.com:gkoberger/BugzillaJS.git bugzillajs
-    ./builder.js bugzillajs

-This should open up an install button in Firefox.

-Omnium is just a wrapper that I use to generate XPI files.
-It takes care of figuring out all the page-mod logic.

 # TESTING THE ADD-ON

 Once you have it installed, check out the following URL to see it in action: